Data Protection Disputes in Belarus

 When data is processed based on consent, the organization must provide clear, separate details about this before processing begins.
 Simply pointing to a privacy policy isn’t enough; individuals need explicit, standalone information to make informed choices.

-Breach Notification Duties
+Breach Notification Obligations

 The Right to Be Forgotten